sanger-tol/pipelines-website/markdown/developers/pipeline-release.md

 ### Versioning

+`nf-core pipelines bump-version` can automatically update the version in several locations.
+Notably, it is not aware of `CITATION.cff`, which you have to update manually.

+As a reminder, you should be versioning your `dev` branch `${major_number}.${minor_number}dev`.
+This is to ensure that users don't inadvertently take our `dev` branch as release-ready.

+That means additional steps to remove the `dev` suffix right before merging into `main` / the release, and adding it back after the pull-request.

 About version numbers and release names:

 1. The release _number_ is made of digits and dots **only**, and follows [Semantic Versioning](https://semver.org/).